GarretOS/garretos.github.io/_posts/2026-02-26-learning-ai-engineering-backwards-on-purpose.md

 Marketing taught me to optimize.
 Engineering taught me to design.
 I spent years doing the first one, but the second one never really left.

-Turns out, the engineer in me never left.
-Marketing sharpened how I think about systems.
-Now I'm building with both.
+Turns out, I was always an engineer.
+Marketing sharpened me.
+Now I have the strength of both.
+And I'm building with both.

 ## What's Next